 The School of Life Sciences FHNW is supporting the interdisciplinary common research on AM related topics.
-Beside IMA's excellent expertise for AM and its side processes, as described in the paragraph above, we could combine further Life Sciences expertise for AM related topics.
+Beside IM2's excellent expertise for AM and its side processes, as described in the paragraph above, we could combine further Life Sciences expertise for AM related topics.
 Together with the Institute for Chemistry and Bioanalytics (ICB) and their in-depth knowledge in cell-breeding and bacteria-test labs, we could bring AM structures into pre-clinical biological condition and check their impact on biology.
 This widens the portfolio of AM research applications dramatically and ends-up in cell and bacteria processing knowledge which is used to run our latest AM and biomedical research field - 3D Bio-Plotters.